pabloniklas/pebug/docs/source/commands.md

 :::
 A
 xxxx:0100 jmp 126
-xxxx:0102 db 0d,0a,'This is my first DEBUG program!' xxxx:0123 db 0d,0a,'$'
+xxxx:0102 db 0d,0a,'This is my first PEBUG program!' xxxx:0123 db 0d,0a,'$'
 xxxx:0126 xor ax,ax
 xxxx:0128 mov ah,9